abiramen/abiramen/readme.md

 ![](https://raw.githubusercontent.com/abiramen/abiramen/master/intro.png)
 <h2><center>Hey there!</center></h3>
-I'm a third year student and casual academic at <strong>UNSW Sydney</strong>.
+I'm a fourth year student and casual academic at <strong>UNSW Sydney</strong>.
 Most of my commits at the moment are related to teaching, working on educational tools and (private) contributions to COMP1521 course materials/infrastructure.

 <h3>Current projects</h3>
 <ul>